fraawlen/cassette/README.md

 Installation
 ------------

 First, edit the makefile if you want to change the installation destinations.
-These are represented by the variables `DEST_HEADERS` and `DEST_LIBS` for the public API headers and library files respectively.
+These are represented by the variables `DIR_INSTALL_INC` and `DIR_INSTALL_LIB` for the public API headers and library files respectively.
 By default, they are set to `/usr/include/cassette/` and `/usr/lib`.
 Then, build and install COBJ with the following commands :

 ```